-Malyon, the CARE Clinic’s president, helped found the facility 10 years ago in a section of the former St. John’s Hospital.
+Julie, the CARE Clinic’s president, helped found the facility 10 years ago in a section of the former St. John’s Hospital.
 In the beginning, the clinic focused primarily on basic medical care.
-But through Malyon’s hard work and persistence, the clinic now offers medical care, dental care, mental health care, and legal and healthcare insurance assistance so patients get what they need all in one place.
+But through Julie's hard work and persistence, the clinic now offers medical care, dental care, mental health care, and legal and healthcare insurance assistance so patients get what they need all in one place.
 All services are available with an interpreter for Spanish-speaking clients, including a mental-health therapist to provide counseling.

-Jane Lorentzen, who nominated Malyon, said, “I see Julie as one of the great social justice warriors in our midst.
+Jane Lorentzen, who nominated Julie, said, “I see Julie as one of the great social justice warriors in our midst.
 No problem is too big or small for her when patients need care and can’t afford it.”

 The CARE Clinic has had a big year.
-Under Malyon’s leadership, the facility moved into the former Seminary Plaza building atop College Hill, and it just started opening its doors Tuesday through Thursday to broaden dental opportunities for all, offering a much-needed preventative and restorative pilot program serving students, the disabled, and others in need.
+Under Julie's leadership, the facility moved into the former Seminary Plaza building atop College Hill, and it just started opening its doors Tuesday through Thursday to broaden dental opportunities for all, offering a much-needed preventative and restorative pilot program serving students, the disabled, and others in need.

-But Malyon’s passion doesn’t stop in Red Wing; it’s led her across the globe to the Democratic Republic of the Congo, where she and her father work together periodically training doctors and nurses in rural areas, sharing health care practices that will lead to longer lives.
+But Julie's passion doesn’t stop in Red Wing; it’s led her across the globe to the Democratic Republic of the Congo, where she and her father work together periodically training doctors and nurses in rural areas, sharing health care practices that will lead to longer lives.

-Still, Malyon is humble and doesn’t like talking about herself.
+Still, Julie is humble and doesn’t like talking about herself.
 She’s most excited talking about the work she does and about other people, especially the clinic’s patients, its 200 volunteers, and one extra-special volunteer: LaVoie House.

-House, who taught math at the Minnesota State Correctional Facility in Red Wing for 29 years, has retired and since been one of Red Wing’s strongest advocates for the Latino community.
+LaVoie, who taught math at the Minnesota State Correctional Facility in Red Wing for 29 years, is retired and has since been one of Red Wing’s strongest advocates for the Latino community.
 He first learned Spanish out of curiosity through a series of Red Wing Community Education classes, then started connecting on a personal level with Latino families.
 Soon, he and Latino families began sharing meals and conversation together, and over the last 12 years he says he’s learned a lot from those relationships.
-In that time, House has been tutoring Spanish-speaking students through a Hispanic Outreach program after school, interpreting for Spanish-speaking patients at the CARE Clinic, and voluntarily running a program at Pier 55 Senior Center that brings English- and Spanish-speaking people together to learn each other’s languages.
+In that time, LaVoie has been tutoring Spanish-speaking students through a Hispanic Outreach program after school, interpreting for Spanish-speaking patients at the CARE Clinic, and voluntarily running a program at Pier 55 Senior Center that brings English- and Spanish-speaking people together to learn each other’s languages.